vjos11/odin-recipes/README.md

 ## About this repository ##

-+ I am currently learning the basics of HTML, CSS and javascript.
++ I am currently learning the basics of HTML, CSS and Javascript.
 This is my training repository.